pierky/arouteserver/tests/live_tests/README.rst

 How to run built-in live tests
 -------------------------------

-To run built-in live tests, the full repository must be cloned locally and Docker must be present on the system.
+To run built-in live tests, the full repository must be cloned locally and Docker and KVM must be present on the system.

 1. Build the Docker image (or pull it from `Dockerhub <https://hub.docker.com/r/pierky/bird/>`_):